gorango/flowcraft/examples/5.rag/README.md

 		B --> B3[2]
 		B --> B4[n]
 	end
-	B1 & b2 & B3 & B4 --> C[Store in Vector DB]
+	B1 & B2 & B3 & B4 --> C[Store in Vector DB]
 	C --> D[Vector Search for Question]
 	D --> E[Generate Final Answer]
 ```

-1. **`LoadAndChunkNode`**: Reads the source document and splits it into smaller text chunks, creating `DocumentChunk` class instances which include an `ingestedAt: Date`.
+1. **`loadAndChunk`**: Reads the source document and splits it into smaller text chunks, creating `DocumentChunk` class instances which include an `ingestedAt: Date`.
-2. **`GenerateEmbeddingsNode`**: A `ParallelBatchFlow` that concurrently generates a vector embedding for each document chunk.
+2. **`generateEmbeddings`**: A batch node that concurrently generates a vector embedding for each document chunk.
-3. **`StoreInVectorDBNode`**: Simulates storing the chunks and their embeddings in a vector database (represented as a `Map` in the context).
+3. **`storeInVectorDB`**: Simulates storing the chunks and their embeddings in a vector database (represented as a `Map` in the context).
-4. **`VectorSearchNode`**: Takes a user's question, generates an embedding for it, and performs a cosine similarity search to find the most relevant chunks from the "database".
+4. **`vectorSearch`**: Takes a user's question, generates an embedding for it, and performs a cosine similarity search to find the most relevant chunks from the "database".
-5. **`LLMProcessNode`**: Takes the original question and the retrieved chunks (the "context") and passes them to an LLM to generate a final, synthesized answer.
+5. **`generateFinalAnswer`**: Takes the original question and the retrieved chunks (the "context") and passes them to an LLM to generate a final, synthesized answer.

 At the conclusion, `main.ts` prints the final answer and then logs the entire `Context` object, serialized with `superjson`, to show that all the rich data types were preserved throughout the workflow's execution.